Assessor Theory Course Overview

 - Classroom-based in-house 2 day course + blended options available

 Not sure which Assessor training is right for you?
 Or perhaps you'd like to merge this unit with your Teacher Training course?
-Email us now on [email protected] or click on the live webchat below so we can help you make the right decision for your career today!
+Contact us or click on the live webchat below so we can help you make the right decision for your career today!

 Course Credits: 3

 This course is part of the Level 3 TAQA suite and is an NVQ qualification.
 It's a knowledge unit only, so there is no requirement for prior or current Assessor experience.
 In fact doing this assessor theory unit can boost your job prospects if you want to prove to a potential employer that you have knowledge of Assessment in the FE sector.